mvolkmann/blog/src/swift/ARKit.md

 - This will be saved in "iCloud Drive" inside a directory named "Reality Composer" so it is also accessible from your Mac.
+  Editing the project from any device or Mac that shares the iCloud account will edit the same project file.

 ### Adding a Shape